Mark Volman

-Mark Randall Volman (born April 19, 1947) is an American vocalist, guitarist, and songwriter, best known as a founding member of the 1960s rock band The Turtles, and, along with his bandmate and friend Howard Kaylan, a member of the 1970s rock duo Flo & Eddie, where he used the pseudonym Flo (abbreviation from Phlorescent Leech).
-Volman also became a stand-out figure upon joining Frank Zappa's band, The Mothers of Invention.
+Mark Randall Volman (April 19, 1947 – September 5, 2025) was an American vocalist, guitarist and songwriter who was best known as a founding member of the 1960s rock band the Turtles.
+With his bandmate and friend Howard Kaylan, he was a member of the 1970s rock duo Flo & Eddie, in which he used the pseudonym Flo (short for The Phlorescent Leech).
+Volman later joined Frank Zappa's band The Mothers of Invention.

 Early life

-Volman was born in Los Angeles, California, on April 19, 1947.
-He grew up in Westchester, a suburb of Los Angeles, where he performed in the proto-Turtles band the Crossfires and graduated from Westchester High School in 1965.
+Volman was born in Los Angeles, California, on April 19, 1947 to a Jewish father, Joe Yarnatinski, who changed his name to Volman, and a Catholic mother, Bea (nee Campillo).
+He was raised in the Westchester neighborhood, where he performed in his mid-teens with Kaylan in a proto-Turtles band called the Crossfires.
+He graduated from Westchester High School in 1965.

 Career

 Music and film

+Volman and Howard Kaylan were founding members of the Turtles, a popular band of the late 1960s.
+In 1965, shortly after leaving school, they were touring with Herman's Hermits and playing to audiences of 50,000.
+Their cover of Bob Dylan's "It Ain't Me Babe" gave them a Top Ten hit.
+They had another US Top 20 hit in 1966 with "You Baby".
+"Happy Together" replaced the Beatles at Number One in early 1967 and they sang it on the Ed Sullivan Show.
+Volman and Kaylan had sung together in their school choir, and further hits, characterized by their "pristine Beach Boys-style harmony vocals", included "She'd Rather Be With Me" and "Elenore".